 - Sightseeing and admissions fees as per itinerary

-After collecting our luggage at Rome's Fiumicino Airport, we continue on to the "Arrivals" hall to be greeted by our tour guide and bus driver.
-Then, we travel by bus to our residence in the picturesque town of Assisi.
-During this pilgrimage there will always be time for personal prayer in the holy places, and Mass will be offered daily in one of the churches we visit.
-Today we will walk to the Cathedral Basilica of San Rufino where Saints Francis and Clare were baptized, stroll past the childhood home of St. Clare, and hear the inspiring story about how she gave her entire life to God.
-Just down the street we will pray at St. Clare's tomb and in the chapel adorned with the famous San Damiano Cross which spoke to St. Francis telling him to ‘rebuild my church’.
-We then conclude with a group dinner.
+After collecting our luggage and being greeted by our tour guide and bus driver in the “Arrivals” hall we travel by bus to our hotel in the picturesque town of Assisi.
+During this pilgrimage there will always be time for personal prayer in the holy places, with Mass offered daily at a church we visit.
+Today we will walk to the Cathedral Basilica of San Rufino where Saints Francis and Clare were baptized, stroll past the childhood home of St. Clare, and reflecting on her inspiring story, visit her Basilica to pray at her tomb as well as in the chapel adorned with the famous San Damiano Cross which spoke to St. Francis telling him to ‘rebuild my church’.
+We conclude with a group dinner.

-After a simple breakfast we set off on foot to explore the winding medieval streets of Assisi.
-The example and way of life of St. Francis has inspired countless people throughout the centuries.
-Pope Francis, describes him as 'the son of a wealthy merchant whose encounter with Jesus led him to strip himself of an easy and carefree life in order to espouse "Lady Poverty" and live as a true son of our heavenly Father.'
-After praying at the tomb of St. Francis, we will see a few of his possessions, and view the famous frescoes by Cimabue and Giotto depicting his life.
-Later by bus we make our way to the Basilica of St. Mary of the Angels.
-This Basilica was built to encapsulate two holy sites: one called the Porziuncola chapel where St. Francis founded his order of the Friars Minor (often called "Franciscans”) and spent most of his life, and the other–the place where he died.
-We will visit both, as well as the Rose Garden where St. Francis wrestled with his vocation, and the cave to which he often retired to pray.
-Afterward there will be an optional opportunity to walk to some other churches, and our group will reconvene for the evening meal.
+Set off on foot, exploring the winding medieval streets of Assisi and visiting the Basilica of St. Francis to pray at his tomb, offer Mass, admire a series of frescoes by Cimabue and Giotto depicting his life, and view a few possessions of St. Francis.
+Next you visit the Santuario Della Spogliazione to pray at the tomb of Blessed Carlo Acutis’ tomb–the first millennial declared Blessed.
+Enjoy some free time–for additional prayer, shopping, and lunch.
+Later by bus we make our way to the Basilica of St. Mary of the Angels built to encapsulate two holy sites: one called the Porziuncola chapel where St. Francis founded his order of the Friars Minor (the “Franciscans”) and spent most of his life, and the other–the place where he died.
+We will also visit the Rose Garden where St. Francis wrestled with his vocation, and the cave where he often prayed.
+You then return to the hotel.
+The group will reconvene later for the evening meal.

 This morning we walk down the street to the Basilica of St. Clare to celebrate Holy Mass.
 Then, we travel south to explore the ruins of the ancient Port of Rome, Ostia Antica.
 During the 4th century it was here that St. Monica spent her final weeks before falling ill and dying a happy death with her beloved son, St. Augustine, at her side.
 She was buried in Ostia until Pope Martin V, a thousand years later, had the sacred relics of her body carried to the church in Rome named after her son.
 Concluding this visit we travel to Rome for dinner and to settle in to our new residence.